 Education and Experience

-The City of Boulder is offering a competitive salary commensurate with experience and a comprehensive benefits package.
+The City of Cedar Park is offering a competitive salary commensurate with experience and a comprehensive benefits package, which includes participation in the Texas Municipal Retirement System.
 Relocation assistance will be available for the successful out of area candidate.

 How to Apply

 Interested applicants should forward a cover letter and resume to: